 Lessor is responsible for all costs associated with the renovations, including moving expenses of all fixtures, furniture, and equipment.
-Lessor shall provide moving boxes, tape and labels if requested by state.
-Lessor is required to provide the state with a detailed schedule of the planned renovation project for its review and approval.
+Lessor is required to provide the State with a detailed schedule of the planned renovation project for its review and approval.

-If the lessor fails to respond to the state's renovation request within 30 days, the state reserves the right to hire competent workers to accomplish such renovation(s) at the lessor's expense.
+If the Lessor fails to respond to the State's renovation request within 30 days, the State reserves the right to hire competent workers to accomplish such renovation(s) at the Lessor's expense.

-The state also reserves the right to extend the above time periods if the conditions are in the opinion of the State found to be still in acceptable condition.
+The State also reserves the right to extend the above time periods if the conditions are in the opinion of the State found to be still in acceptable condition.

 SEC.
-2.18 FIRE PREVENTION
+2.17 FIRE PREVENTION

-The lessor shall maintain the building and space occupied in keeping with good fire prevention practices.
-The state reserves the right at reasonable times to enter and make fire prevention and fire protection inspections of the building and space occupied.
-If any fire hazard is detected through inspection of the building and space occupied, the detected fire hazard shall be corrected promptly by the lessor, at no expense to the state.
-The lessor shall furnish two ABC fire extinguishers.
-A 2 1/2-pound fire extinguisher shall be mounted in kitchen and a 5-pound fire extinguisher shall be mounted in boiler room.
+The Lessor shall maintain the building and space occupied in keeping with good fire prevention practices.
+The State reserves the right at reasonable times to enter and make fire prevention and fire protection inspections of the building and space occupied.
+If any fire hazard is detected through inspection of the building and space occupied, the detected fire hazard shall be corrected promptly by the Lessor, at no expense to the State.
+The Lessor shall furnish fire extinguishers in accordance with N.F.P.A requirements.

 SEC.
-2.19 ACCIDENT HAZARD
+2.18 ACCIDENT HAZARD

-The lessor shall maintain the building free of structural or mechanical hazards.
-If any accident hazards relative to the structure or building operating equipment are detected through inspections of the space, the hazards shall be corrected by the lessor promptly, at no expense to the state.
+The Lessor shall maintain the building free of structural or mechanical hazards.
+If any accident hazards relative to the structure or building operating equipment are detected through inspections of the space, the hazards shall be corrected by the Lessor promptly, at no expense to the State.

 SEC.
-2.20 INTERRUPTION OF UTILITIES AND SERVICES
+2.19 INTERRUPTION OF UTILITIES AND SERVICES

-In the event, that in the reasonable judgment of the state, the lawful enjoyment of the leased space is threatened by the interruption or severance of utilities and services provided hereunder by the lessor, and when such interruption or severance is due to deliberate, negligent, or tacitly negligent act of the lessor, the state shall have the right to bind such utilities and services as are threatened, in the name of the state.
-The state shall be free to deduct from the lease payments the costs of such utilities and services, together with all necessary deposits and the State's actual administrative costs necessary to procure the utilities and services.
+In the event, that in the reasonable judgment of the State, the lawful enjoyment of the leased space is threatened by the interruption or severance of utilities and services provided hereunder by the Lessor, and when such interruption or severance is due to deliberate, negligent, or tacitly negligent act of the Lessor, the State shall have the right to bind such utilities and services as are threatened, in the name of the State.
+The State shall be free to deduct from the lease payments the costs of such utilities and services, together with all necessary deposits and the State's actual administrative costs necessary to procure the utilities and services.

 SEC.
-2.21 MAINTENANCE AND REPAIR
+2.20 MAINTENANCE AND REPAIR

-The lessor at any time during the continuance of this lease or any renewal or extension thereof shall assume sole responsibility for the maintenance of the demised premises.
-This responsibility encompasses keeping the premises in fit, habitable, good repair and tenantable condition and maintaining the premises in conformity with this RFP.
-The term "repair" includes repairs of any type including but not limited to: exterior and interior, structural and nonstructural, routine or periodic, except as in the case of damage arising from the negligence of the state's agents or employees.
-The lessor agrees that after reasonable notice in writing by the state to the effect that the repair, maintenance, or service obligations as specified herein for the demised premises have not been satisfactorily fulfilled; the state can then obtain competent workers to correct the deficiencies.
-The lessor shall pay all related costs either by direct payment or by the state making the payment to the workers and reducing the rent accordingly.
+The Lessor at any time during the continuance of this lease or any renewal or extension thereof shall assume sole responsibility for the maintenance of the demised premises.
+This responsibility encompasses keeping the premises in fit, good repair and tenantable condition and maintaining the premises in conformity with this RFP.
+The term "repair" includes repairs of any type including but not limited to: exterior and interior, structural and nonstructural, routine or periodic, except as in the case of damage arising from the negligence of the State's agents or employees.
+The Lessor agrees that after reasonable notice in writing by the State to the effect that the repair, maintenance, or service obligations as specified herein for the demised premises have not been satisfactorily fulfilled; the State can then obtain competent workers to correct the deficiencies.
+The Lessor shall pay all related costs either by direct payment or by the State making the payment to the workers and reducing the rent accordingly.